liu431/ResearchProjects/README.md

 # EconResearch
-Collections of past and ongoing projects in economics
+Collections of previous and ongoing projects in Economics